Slovo Building: Memorial project

 In March 2017, the ProSlovo Project was launched across Ukraine.
 The research project is dedicated to Slovo House and its past residents.
-All results, memoirs and images are being published on a web page in interactive form.
-In English or Ukrainian the audience can observe the timeline of the building, 3D visualization of each apartment, photographs of each resident, maps, and memoirs.
-During 2017, a documentary film about this building was also released.
+All results, memoirs, and images are being published on a web page in interactive form.
+In English or Ukrainian, the audience can observe the timeline of the building, 3D visualization of each apartment, photographs of each resident, maps, and memoirs.
+In 2017, a documentary film about this building was also released.
 It was written by Liubov Yakymchuk and Taras Tomenko; it was directed by Tomenko.
 The film "Slovo House" included a walkthrough of each apartment accompanied by memoirs and eyewitness accounts.

+In the game "Будинок СЛОВО" (Slovo Building), created by the Kharkov Literary Museum, Maryna Kutsenko, and Olga Cheremska, players act as residents of the house during the 1930s.